TheModdersDen/motioneye-docker/README.md

  CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
  -->

-# A base repository
+# A Repository for a "template" MotionEye docker setup

-A "base" repository for me to use as a template for future repositories... :D
+This is currently under **HEAVY** development.
+Feel free to contribute, and I'll try my best to add your ideas and contributions as best I can!